 When I read this sentence, I had to highlight it.

 Langer’s scientific observations and experiments validate what I have felt, in my own heart, for a long time.
-In fact, her statement not only affirms the assumption on which I base my own work, but also supports one of the founding principles of Creating Mindfulness.
+In fact, her statement affirms the assumption on which I base my own work, it is a foundational principal of creative mindfulness.
 When people pursue creative activities for the simple experience of the activity rather than to produce a determined “end result,” the pursuer experiences many of the same benefits associated with other mindful practices.